-2019 – Creating a pop up pavilion by invitation for Design Pop Festival, Celebrating Cork as a centre of contemporary design, culture and cuisine running in Cork City Centre from 17/19 May 2019.
+2019 – I created a pop up pavilion by direct invitation for Design Pop Festival, Celebrating Cork as a centre of contemporary design during May 2019.
+From the development above, the Egg Pavilion folds to form either an abstract origami egg which transforms to become a temporary pavilion.
 For more information see Design Pop

 Urban Oasis was selected as the winning idea for a series of large scale sculptures at Surfers Paradise, City of Gold Coast, Queensland Australia.
 I was very excited to have been awarded this project!

 Montage view of work in context.
 Alex Pentek.

 Alex Pentek, Studio image at the National Sculpture Factory, Cork, Ireland.
 Image Cathal Noonan.

 Work in the studio ready for shipping to Australia… The work traveled in 2 shipping containers from Cork, Rotterdam, across the Atlantic through the panama canal, then across the pacific passing the Fiji Islands to Brisbane Australia.
 The work is now in storage until the final location is decided.

 Big thanks to Arup Cork, London and Brisbane offices who made this project possible!

 Kindred Spirits.
 2015.
 Hand tooled finished stainless steel.
 H 6m.
 (Work in progress & views of recently completed commission for Midleton, County Cork, Ireland).